 It is not the first time Harvard was hacked.
 Earlier this year AnonGhost group hacked website of Institute of Politics at Harvard and in 2012 Harvard was attacked by GhostShell team, which also took responsibility for hacking servers of 100 major universities such as Stanford, the University of Pennsylvania and the University of Michigan.

 Higher education certainly is one of the most targeted and – meanwhile – common industries for cyber-attacks.
-Increased attention to the cybersecurity of educational institutions derives from the fact that universities are less secure than enterprises while college ERP systems contain not less valuable data, and the amount of important information may be even bigger, that entails large number of potential victims of an attack.
+Increased attention to the cybersecurity of educational institutions derives from the fact that universities are less secure than enterprises while college ERP systems contain not less valuable data, and the amount of important information may be even bigger, that entails a large number of potential victims of an attack.
 The detailed reasons why both cybercriminals and security specialists focus on this area are described below.

 Why are universities systems a perfect target for cyber-attacks?